 - Usually, on the last day, we will need windows and doors open in order to paint them.
 If there is any chance of conflict in scheduling, let the team leader know and we can work around your schedule.
 We will not leave your home unattended.
 However, we also can’t stay late on this day.
 Therefore, appropriate scheduling is extremely important.

-- Make sure water sprinklers are shut off well before we arrive every morning.
+- Make sure water sprinklers and the house alarm system is shut off well before we arrive every morning.